ajkroeg/PracticeMakesPerfect/README.md

 	"storeBonus": {
 		"ComStar": 0.2
 		},
-	"cashMult": 2.5,
+	"cashMult": 0.2,
 	"killBounty": 1500,
 	"effectDataJO": []
 }

 ```

-`repMult` - Dictionary <string, float> - Adjustments to reputation gained/lost for contracts against this faction (or if faction is listed in `applyToFaction`).
+`repMult` - Dictionary <string, float> - Multipliers added to reputation gained/lost for contracts against this faction (or if faction is listed in `applyToFaction`).
 For listed factions that are <i>not</i> the contract employer or target, reputation will be gained as a multiple of the contract employer reputation gain.
 The fixed strings "{OWNER}", {"EMPLOYER"}, and "{TARGET}" can also be used to dynamically change reputation for the system owner, your employer, and target factions respectively.

 Using the above settings, if a contract would result in you gaining 5 reputation with the Aurigan Restoration and losing 4 with the Locals, you would also:
 	1. Gain 5 reputation with the system owner if the system owner is also your employer.